datastax/python-driver/docs/cqlengine/models.rst

 ``pet`` table.
 Additionally, saving ``Cat`` and ``Dog`` models will save the meta data needed to identify each row as either a cat or dog.

-To setup a polymorphic model structure, follow these steps
+To setup a model structure with inheritance, follow these steps

-1. Create a base model with a column set as the polymorphic_key (set ``polymorphic_key=True`` in the column definition)
+1. Create a base model with a column set as the distriminator (``distriminator_column=True`` in the column definition)
-2. Create subclass models, and define a unique ``__polymorphic_key__`` value on each
+2. Create subclass models, and define a unique ``__discriminator_value__`` value on each
 3. Run ``sync_table`` on each of the sub tables

-**About the polymorphic key**
+**About the discriminator value**

-The polymorphic key is what cqlengine uses under the covers to map logical cql rows to the appropriate model type.
-The base model maintains a map of polymorphic keys to subclasses.
-When a polymorphic model is saved, this value is automatically saved into the polymorphic key column.
-You can set the polymorphic key column to any column type that you like, with the exception of container and counter columns, although ``Integer`` columns make the most sense.
-Additionally, if you set ``index=True`` on your polymorphic key column, you can execute queries against polymorphic subclasses, and a ``WHERE`` clause will be automatically added to your query, returning only rows of that type.
-Note that you must define a unique ``__polymorphic_key__`` value to each subclass, and that you can only assign a single polymorphic key column per model
+The discriminator value is what cqlengine uses under the covers to map logical cql rows to the appropriate model type.
+The base model maintains a map of discriminator values to subclasses.
+When a specialized model is saved, its discriminator value is automatically saved into the discriminator column.
+The discriminator column may be any column type except counter and container types.
+Additionally, if you set ``index=True`` on your discriminator column, you can execute queries against specialized subclasses, and a
+``WHERE`` clause will be automatically added to your query, returning only rows of that type.
+Note that you must define a unique ``__discriminator_value__`` to each subclass, and that you can only assign a single discriminator column per model.